 Brokenness and pain are part of being alive.
 Owning that pain and dropping into it is how we begin to heal.

 What to Do When You’re Not on Your Mat

-Gaia’s Stepping Into the Heart meditation guide can help you open and heal your heart.
+Gaia’s The Yogi’s Heart series can help you open and heal your heart.

 Archetypal Moon Energy; a Lunar Love Ritual

 The moon cycles possess archetypal energies that offer women deeper insight into her own natural rhythms and how her divine flow guides her to have greater control over her mental and emotional well-being as well as harness the full potential of her creativity, strength, and nourishment.
 A woman who becomes consciously aware of her connection to the moon’s influence through her womb can begin to intentionally craft her life’s events in a way that will bring her the results she truly desires.
 Practice this Lunar Love Ritual to align with these archetypal energies and receive the full power of their guidance.

 It’s quite common for women to menstruate and ovulate in sync with the moon cycle.
 Since there is no evidence of women possessing greater or lesser health whether their menstrual cycles sync with the moon or not, please do not get too attached to these or allow them to mean something about your identity or worth as an individual.
 These are simply here to act as a framework to help guide you into an exploration of yourself.